peetw/foundation_postgres/performance_tuning.md

 Identify the info relevant to diagnosing problems, collect that info on a regular basis, conduct analysis to understand and correlate all relevant stats together.
 There may be multiple solutions.
-Judgement is req'd to prioritise and quantify the solutions by impact.
+Judgement is req'd to prioritize and quantify the solutions by impact.

-PEM simplifies collection of performance data, with automatic analysis of performance and diagnostics data.
-Provides a performance dashboard to view I/O, memory usage, session activity and wait stats.
-Includes SQL Profiler to optimise slow SQL, Index Advisor and setup alerts and thresholds.

 # Operating System considerations